L4-5 Slip in the Elderly

 1. Plain Radiographs

-- Flexion/Extension Views: Critical for stability.
+- Flexion/Extension Views: critical for stability.

-- Instability Criteria: Greater than 4mm translation OR greater than 10 degrees angular motion.
+- Instability criteria: greater than 4mm translation OR greater than 10 degrees angular motion.

-- Presence of instability dictates fusion.
+- Demonstrated instability dictates fusion.

 2. MRI (Gold Standard)